squidsoup/mushrooms-russia-history-ebook/README.md

-# Mushroom, Russia and History
+# E-book: Mushrooms, Russia and History by V. P. Wasson & R. G. Wasson

 This repository contains a work in progress e-book edition of Valentina Pavlovna Wasson and R. Gordon Wasson's pioneering two volume work *Mushrooms, Russia and History*.
 As only 512 copies were ever published, it is my hope that this e-book edition will make this fascinating work more accessible to the general public.